Home

 Instructions on how to make Healthy Japanese Edamame

-1. Bring a large pot of water to a boil.
+Fill a large pot with 1 quart of water and bring to a boil over high heat.

 Frequently Asked Questions